avivspinner/avivspinner.github.io/index.md

 <br>
 <br>

-## About Me
+# About Me

-Hello ~ I am the Protein Engineering Machine Learning Fellow at Align Bio!
+Hello ~ I am a Protein Engineering Machine Learning Fellow at [The Align Foundation](https://alignbio.org)

-Other things:
+Current research interests include understanding scaling laws for biology ML models, building beautiful visualizations of protein sequence data, creating high-throughput and high quality wetlab data, and creating _useful_ evaluation benchmarks for the field of protein design.

+## Graduate Training:
--   I did my PhD in Debora Marks' lab in the Department of Systems Biology at Harvad Medical School
+-   I did my PhD in Debora Marks' lab in the Department of Systems Biology at Harvad Medical School.
--   I was in the Biological and Biomedical Science PhD program as well as the Therapeutics Graduate Program
+-   I was in the Biological and Biomedical Science PhD program as well as the Therapeutics Graduate Program.
+-   Here's a link to [my thesis](https://www.proquest.com/openview/f778804e6685494f993d529dbf3f0ce7/1?pq-origsite=gscholar&cbl=18750&diss=y)!
+The acknowledgments are honesty the best part ;)

-During graduate school, most of my time was spent:
+#### During graduate school, most of my time was spent:
 -   designing new enzymes,
+-   building benchmarks and evaluations for predicting variant effects and generating new molecules,
--   developing new methods for combining natural sequence data with labeled experimental data,
+-   developing methods for combining natural sequence data with labeled experimental data,
 -   and mentoring future/current scientists.

+## Undergraduate Training:
+-   I studied Genetics and Plant Biology at UC Berkeley (**go bears!**) with a minor in Food Systems.
+-   Notably, I took "calculus for business majors" in 2014 and did not take another math class until graduate school in 2021!
+-   I poked CasX with Ben Oakes in the labs of Dave Savage and Jennifer Doudna.

+#### During undergraduate training, most of my time was spent:
+- pipetting
+- more pipetting...
+- honestly, it was so much pipetting
+- working in a bakery (i.e. pipetting at scale)
+- writing 3 min, 10 min, and full length plays with T4C (aka [Theater for Charity](https://callink.berkeley.edu/organization/theaterforcharity]) )

+#### Much of my research is published on open platforms.
+If there's a paper that is published elsewhere that you'd like full access to, please email me and I will get you a PDF.

 I've been the guest on a few podcasts!
 Listen to me talk science here:
 - Finding Genius Podcast, New CRISPR Protein and Genome Editing Techniques Using Machine Learning Techniques, [recording](https://www.youtube.com/watch?v=rZSowMhWTuQ)